Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 });
 ```

-To finish the process, texts are needed to tell the user that each row of the rectangular symbols represents a level of school.
+To finish the entire process, texts are needed to tell the user that each row of the rectangular symbols represents a level of school.